2001wzq/RGB-D-WSD/README.md

     + Installing necessary packages: `pip install -r requirements.txt`.

-1. Downloading necessary data:
+1. Obtatining necessary data and weights:

     + To obtain the necessary training and testing data, please contact zhaozhuang@njust.edu.cn and move it into `./Data/`.

     + To obtain the pretrained weights, please contact zhaozhuang@njust.edu.cn and move it into `./Checkpoint/SPNet/`.

 1. Train Configuration:

-    + After you download training dataset, just run `train.py` to train our model.
+    + After you obtained training dataset, just run `train.py` to train our model.

 1. Test Configuration: